arc06e/SocialClubApp/README.md

   * Ability to establish and maintain clubs.
   * Ability to schedule and modify events.
 * Technical:
- * Seeds database with sample data to demonstrate app's key features.
+<!- * Seeds database with sample data to demonstrate app's key features. -->
  * Identity membership system:
-   * Allows you to manage users, roles, and claims.
+   * Allows you to manage users, and claims.
-     * Utilizes role-and-claim-based authorization to determine which users can access which pages and alter db data.
+     * Utilizes claim-based authorization to determine which users can access which pages and alter db data.
  * CRUD functionality:
    * Allows users with appropriate authorization to create, read, update, and delete clubs and events.
    * Allows users with appropriate authorization to create, read, update, and delete  users, claims, and roles.